MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/spatial-data-service-module/spatialfilteroptions-object.md

 ---
 title: "SpatialFilterOptions Object | Microsoft Docs"
-description: Describes the SpatialFilterOptions object, which represents spatial filter options for querying, and provides a list of the object's properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the SpatialFilterOptions object, which represents spatial filter options for querying a data source hosted in the Bing Spatial Data Services and provides a list of the object's properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""